Houssem-Ben-Salem/Text-Based-Image-Retrieval/README.md

 Using the Scroll API, we can efficiently manage and process vast datasets, ensuring a smooth user experience.

-Certainly!
-Here's a template for a README file that you can use for your GitHub repo:

-Certainly!
-Here's a template for a README file that you can use for your GitHub repo:

 ## Setup and Installation

 1. Ensure you have Python 3.x installed.